Flow-Social/mobile/README.md

 # Flow mobile

 Mobile client for the Flow Social Network.
-Flow is a tinder-like swipe-based next generation social network
+Flow is a tinder-like swipe-based next generation social network.

 Stack: